Levantine Arabic: Nouns and noun phrases

 Nouns are either masculine or feminine and singular, dual or plural.
 The dual is formed with the suffix ين- -ēn.
 Most feminine singular nouns end with ـة tāʼ marbūṭah, pronounced as –a or -e depending on the preceding consonant: -a after guttural (ح خ ع غ ق ه ء) and emphatic consonants (ر ص ض ط ظ), -e after other consonants.
-Unlike Classical Arabic, Levantine lacks case marking.
+Unlike Classical Arabic, Levantine has no case marking.

-Levantine lacks an indefinite article; nouns (except proper nouns) are marked indefinite by the absence of the definite article.
+Levantine has a definite article, which marks common nouns (i.e. nouns that are not proper nouns) as definite.
+Its absence marks common nouns as indefinite.
 The Arabic definite article ال il precedes the noun or adjective and has multiple pronunciations.
 Its vowel is dropped when the preceding word ends in a vowel.
 A helping vowel "e" is inserted if the following word begins with a consonant cluster.
 It assimilates with "sun letters" (consonants that are pronounced with the tip of the tongue).
 The letter Jeem (ج) is a sun letter for speakers pronouncing it as [] but not for those pronouncing it as [].

 For nouns referring to humans, the regular (also called sound) masculine plural is formed with the suffix -īn.
 The regular feminine plural is formed with -āt.
 The masculine plural is used to refer to a group with both genders.
 There are many broken plurals (also called internal plurals), in which the consonantal root of the singular is changed.
 These plural patterns are shared with other varieties of Arabic and may also be applied to foreign borrowings.
 Several patterns of broken plurals exist, and it is impossible to predict them exactly.
 One common pattern is for instance CvCvC => CuCaCa (e.g.: singular: مدير mudīr, 'manager'; plural: مدرا mudara, 'managers').
 Inanimate objects take feminine singular agreement in the plural, for verbs, attached pronouns, and adjectives.